 How To Use a Slant Board Properly

 Squatting on a slant board vs. squatting on the ground changes essentially just one thing: your foot position.
 It removes that dorsiflexion element, allowing you to squat with your torso more upright and with a less pronounced relationship from the foot to the knee.

 If you have acute or chronic restrictions, this is where a tool like this is useful.
 We remove dorsiflexion which improves accessibility to the bottom of the squat.
 This is why so many lifters like a shoe with a big heel wedge.
 We remove the necessity for dorsiflexion at the end ranges which allows easier access to the bottom of the squat.

 In essence, if you have issues with your ankle mobility, that will block you from reaching a full squat.

 The slant board is a great workaround for accessing the end ranges of your knee and hip by bypassing your ankle mobility.

 Why People Love Olympic Lifting Shoes

-One of the reasons shoes with a heel wedge have been so popular in the Olympic lifting community has to do with torque.
+One of the reasons shoes with a heel wedge have been so popular in the Olympic lifting community has to do with torque and stability at the hip.
 Keeping the feet on the ground, weight supported in the arches places rotational demand on the hip.
-Add in the need to keep the torso upright, and you amplify this effect, so under load, you need to shove the knees out more as you endeavor to elevate the torso.
+Add in the need to keep the torso upright, and you amplify this effect, so under load, you need to shove the knees out more (create higher stability between femur and hip) as you endeavor to elevate the torso.

 Placing a heel wedge under your foot in the form of an Olympic lifting shoe reduces your need for skill and range of motion in the bottom position.
-The problem is, we’re looking for movement competency.
+The problem is, we’re looking for movement competency, coordination, and movement transfer.